What is the burden of proof in a professional negligence claim?

 What is the difference between professional negligence and ordinary negligence?

-What type of evidence is needed to prove a professional negligence claim?
+What type of evidence can a professional use to prove a professional negligence claim?

 Related Blog Posts